Pipetector preserving Buckingham Palace’s water steel pipes

 Although partial renovation works have been carried out in the palace, the queen’s area is basically off-limits to anyone, including steel pipe replacement companies, for security reasons.
 Therefore, the palace cannot replace the pipes, and thus it still needs a way to address internal corrosion without replacing the water lines.

-When it comes to NMR Pipetector, it completely prevents red rust in water steel pipes and prolongs the lifespan of pipes until that of buildings without any replacement.
+When it comes to Pipetector, it completely prevents red rust in water steel pipes and prolongs the lifespan of pipes until that of buildings without any replacement.